 The System 182 is a modular, multiparameter measuring system.
-The control and operation unit of the system is the DIQ/S 182 Universal Transmitter with integrated power pack.
-It has three relay outputs and two current outputs to be connected to existing process control systems.
+The control and operation unit of the system is the DIQ/S 182-PR Universal Transmitter with integrated power pack.
+Is has three relay outputs and a PROFIBUS-DP output for the connection to existing process control systems.